Adding and Dropping Courses

 Q. I’m interested in learning more about the Community Service Fellowship Programs at the GSD.

 A. Please see our Community Service Fellowship website.
-If you would like to meet with Meryl Golden in person to discuss your idea for a community service site, email Anne Creamer to schedule a meeting.
+If you would like to meet with Meryl Golden in person to discuss your idea for a community service site, use the online scheduling system to make an appointment.

 Q. I’m an employer and would like to recruit GSD students.
 How can I post a job or internship?